SEC is accused of mishandling a whistleblower tip about financial crisis-era misconduct

 The SEC has contended that none of information they submitted after filing as whistleblowers contributed to the settlement, and that Kilgour and Williams aren’t able to retroactively claim that information submitted on behalf of Ben-Artzi was “original,” as required by the SEC’s rules.

 A panel of judges is scheduled to hear oral arguments by Doe, Kilgour, and Williams on Tuesday.
 For both parties, the appeal is an uphill battle.
 By most accounts, the SEC has fairly broad discretion in deciding who deserves an award.
 Very few claims have made their way to a federal appeals court.
-In one from earlier this year, the D.C.
+In one case from earlier this year, the D.C.
 Circuit court ruled in favor of the SEC.